Robust Adaptive Control of Linear Parameter-Varying Systems with Unmatched Uncertainties: Stability and Performance Analysis

 \section{Stability and Performance Analysis}

 In this section, we will analyze the performance of the adaptive closed-loop system with the controller defined in \cref{eq:state-predictor,eq:adaptive_law,eq:l1-control-law}, and derive performance bounds for both transient and steady-state phases under certain conditions.
-For this purpose, we first introduce a non-adaptive reference system, defined as
+The characterization of the performance of the adaptive system uses a non-adaptive reference system, defined as

 where

 It can be seen that the control law in the reference system aims to {\it partially} cancel the matched uncertainty within the bandwidth of the filter $\mcC(s)$ and reject the unmatched uncertainty based on the idea introduced in \cref{sec:sub-unmatched-dist-rejection}.
 Moreover, the control law utilizes the true uncertainties and is thus {\it not implementable}.
 Therefore, the reference system is only used to help characterize the performance of the adaptive system.
 With the reference system, performance analysis of the adaptive system will be performed in four steps: (i) establish the boundedness of the reference system (\cref{lem:xref-bounds}); (ii) quantify the difference between the state, input and output signals of the adaptive system and those of the reference system (\cref{them:x-xref-bounds}); (iii) quantify the difference between the state, input and output signals of the reference system and those of the ideal system (\cref{lem:ref-id-bound}); (iv) based on the results from (ii) and (iii), quantify the difference between the state, input and output signals of the adaptive system and those of the ideal system (\cref{them:x-xid-bounds}). {